Preventing Accidents on Scaffolding and Building Sites.

 When the workers are not in attendance or working on site, the scaffolding has to remain is situ for the next working day.
 Often, scaffolding can remain erected for some time.

 It is at these specific times, that the scaffolding is at its most dangerous.
-Often children see it as a play area.
-IT IS NOT.
+This is NOT a Play Area.

 Residents and members of the community are urged to ensure the safety of local children and to report immediately when they are seen on a building site or climbing on scaffolding.